The Royal Yacht Squadron

 Tiny Mitchell, Commodore of the Royal Corinthian in Burnham bought the premises from Rosa's estate, and set up the Southern branch of the RCYC.
 It was run privately until his death, when the executors sold it to a consortium in the 1960s.
 It continued life as a private club until it was sold to a private individual at the end of the 80s.

 The clubhouse was re-purchased from the receiver in late 1992 by a small group of members for the benefit of the club.
 The repayment of the financing of that purchase by all the members was completed in 1999 enabling the club to become a member’s club and the Cowes sailing branch of the club has over 800 members.

 ‘Tiny’ Mitchell also founded the Cowes Corinthian Yacht Club in 1952 as a club for local yachtsmen who couldn’t afford the elitist fees of other yacht clubs and the club has a good relationship with the Royal Corinthian.

-It has recently had a brand new marina built and is the only club in Cowes that can provide marina berths and shoreside boat storage facilities to its members.
+It has recently had a brand-new marina built and is the only Cowes sailing club that can provide marina berths and shoreside boat storage facilities to its members.